-Eigenvalues can be understood either as the strengths of the transformation in the direction of the eigenvectors or the factors by which the compressions happens.
+Eigenvalues can be understood either as the strengths of the transformation in the direction of the eigenvectors or the factors by which the compressions happen.

 Outlier values, or simply outliers, are data points in statistics that don’t belong to a certain population.
 An outlier value is an abnormal observation that is very much different from other values belonging to the set.
 Not all extreme values are outlier values.

-Identification of outlier values can be done by using univariate or some other graphical analysis method.
-Few outlier values can be assessed individually but assessing a large set of outlier values require the substitution of the same with either the 99th or the 1st percentile values.
+Identification of outlier values can be done by using univariate analysis, or some other graphical analysis method.
+Few outlier values can be assessed individually but assessing a large set of outlier values requires the substitution of the same with either the 99th or the 1st percentile values.

 There are two popular ways of treating outlier values:

 - To change the value so that it can be brought within a range

 29. How do you define the number of clusters in a clustering algorithm?

 The primary objective of clustering is to group together similar identities in such a way that while entities within a group are similar to each other, the groups remain different from one another.